awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 #### Original console<a name="cluster-engine-version-console-originalconsole"></a>

-You can determine the Amazon Redshift engine and database versions for your cluster in the **Cluster Version** field in the console\.
+You can determine the Amazon Redshift engine and database versions for your cluster in **Cluster Version** on the console\.
 The first two sections of the number are the cluster version, and the last section is the specific revision number of the database in the cluster\.
 In the following example, the cluster version is 1\.0 and the database revision number is 884\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-config-cluster-version.png)

 **Note**
- Although the console displays this information in one field, it’s two parameters in the Amazon Redshift API, `ClusterVersion` and `ClusterRevisionNumber`\.
+Although the console displays this information in one field, it's two parameters in the Amazon Redshift API, `ClusterVersion` and `ClusterRevisionNumber`\.
 For more information, see [Cluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_Cluster.html) in the *Amazon Redshift API Reference*\.

 To specify whether to automatically upgrade the Amazon Redshift engine in your cluster if a new version of the engine becomes available, use the setting **Allow version upgrade**\.
 This setting doesn't affect the database version upgrades, which are applied during the maintenance window that you specify for your cluster\.
 Amazon Redshift engine upgrades are *major version upgrades*, and Amazon Redshift database upgrades are *minor version upgrades*\.
 You can disable automatic version upgrades for major versions only\.
 For more information about maintenance windows for minor version upgrades, see [Maintenance windows](#rs-maintenance-windows)\.